ryankklam/LoanProCalculator/README.md

 2.  **Daily Interest:** `Balance * (Rate / 100) / 365`.
 3.  **Payment Priority:** Interest is paid first; the remainder of the installment reduces the Principal.
 4.  **Recalculation:**
-    - If a **Repayment** occurs: The principal is reduced immediately.
+    - If a **Repayment** occurs:
+      - **Change Installment:** The principal is reduced immediately.
 The PMT is recalculated for the remaining term using the current rate.
+      - **Change Tenure:** The PMT remains constant.
+Since principal reduces, the interest portion of the PMT drops, the principal repayment portion increases, paying off the loan faster.
-    - If a **Rate Change** occurs: The PMT is recalculated for the remaining term using the new rate.
+    - If a **Rate Change** occurs:
+      - **Change Installment:** The PMT is recalculated for the remaining term using the new rate.
+      - **Change Tenure:** The PMT generally remains constant, extending or shortening the loan duration naturally.

 ## 📦 Installation